SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 {% highlight python %}
 kallisto quant -i GCF_000146045.2_R64_genes.fai -o SRR453568 <(zcat SRR453568_1.P.fastq.gz) <(zcat SRR453568_2_P.fastq.gz)

-# OR use this script to lauch the whole of samples in a command line.
+# [ATTENTION] OR use this script to lauch the whole of samples in a command line.

 # but before, you have to create and modify samples file path
 cp /scratch/formationX/RAWDATA/samples.txt .

 # changing PATH to current directory in samples file